-Beverley Bagg is a ballet teacher and educator.
-She is presently Ballet Mistress with Ballet BC.
+Beverley Bagg is a ballet teacher and educator based in Vancouver, BC.
 Beverley has been a part of the dance world for many years, dancing with different ballet companies throughout the years, such as Alberta Ballet.
-Currently, she teaches both professional and recreational dancers in different programs and organizations in Vancouver, BC.
+Currently, she works as a ballet teacher, coach, and is on permanent teaching faculty at Ballet BC.
 For Dancing with a Healthy Mindset, Beverley was interviewed by Gaby Hanga and Alina Sotskova.

-Videos and articles from Beverley’s interview are coming very soon!
-In the mean time, you can read some highlights from her interview:
+More videos are coming soon!
+In the mean time, some highlights from Bev’s interview:

 What is important about the art of dance for you?